CASTLE-FWK/Documentation/source/Introduction.rst

 The Complex Adaptive Systems Language (CASL) and framework, CASTLE, were designed with several benefits in mind.
 Firstly, a modeling language that can be used by a large range of researchers, with widly different coding abilites.
 Secondly, a language that considers properties such as self-organization and emergence to be key.
 Thirdly, a unified framework that allows domain experts to contribute their analysis tools directly.
 Finally, a simulation back-end that can execute large scale simulations for extended periods of time on commodity hardware.

-CASL and CASTLE are developed by Lachlan Birdsey for his PhD project, with the assistance of his supervisors Dr. Claudia Szabo, and Prof Katrina Falkner.
+CASL and CASTLE are developed by Lachlan Birdsey for his PhD project, with the assistance of his supervisors Dr. Claudia Szabo, and Prof. Katrina Falkner.

 ..
 Complex Adaptive Systems